A guide to different kinds of walk in baths and showers

 16th November 2015

-With more of us now living for longer, issues with mobility are becoming far more commonplace, with maintaining independent movement now often dependant on the use of advanced stairlifts and other such mobility aids for many.
+With more of us now living for longer, issues with mobility are becoming far more commonplace, with maintaining independent movement now often dependent on the use of advanced stairlifts and other such mobility aids for many.
 Whether it is the result of back pain, rheumatoid arthritis or any other ailment, the aspect of old age that so many fear most is the thought of losing independence and calling on the help of others to carry out day-to-day tasks.

 If you, or a family member, are struggling to shower in comfort, walk in bath and shower solutions could be the perfect aid you seek.
 Here is a quick guide to some of the different types to help you decide on the best choice for your situation.